 Daniel John Croke – Canterbury Travels

-Daniel John Croke is the writter a series of internet travel guides focusing on the South Island of New Zealand and on the UK.
+Daniel John Croke is the author of a series of internet travel guides about on the South Island of New Zealand and the UK.
 Follow his experiences as he travels the Canterbury Region of New Zealand.

 Daniel John Croke NZ Travel Property Guide

-Hanmer Springs in New Zealand is built around the Hanmer Springs thermal pools in the far north of the Canterbury region.
-Nestled in the spectacular South Island high country, the Hanmer Springs Thermal Pools and Spa has, for 125 years, attracted visitors form all over the world seeking the benefits of its natural mineral waters and clean, clear fair alpine air.
-The Thermal Pools and Spa have a range of pools – nine open-air thermal pools, three sulfur pools and four private thermal pools.
-These pools range in temperature from 33-42° Celsius.
-This was highlight where Daniel John Croke valued his experience at this resort as the service and the scenery at this property were both fantastic.
+Hanmer Springs in New Zealand is located around the Hanmer Springs thermal pools in the far north of the Canterbury region.
+Nestled in the South Island high country, the Hanmer Springs Thermal Pools and Spa have, for 125 years, attracted visitors from all over the world seeking the health benefits of its natural mineral waters and clean, clear fresh alpine air.
+The Hanmer Springs Thermal Pools and Spa have a range of pools – nine open-air thermal pools, three sulfur pools and four private thermal pools.
+The temperature range of these pools is from 33-42° Celsius.
+Daniel John Croke valued his experience at this resort as the service and the scenery at this property were both fantastic.

-Daniel John Croke loved the country Real Estate.
-Daniel Croke enjoyed the drive through the rolling countryside of the Canterbury region and admired the large sprawling Canterbury Properties.
-Daniel Croke often found that “getting off the beaten track” by traveling the service roads of the Canterbury region opened a new world of scenic panoramas of sprawling farming properties trading in wine and the sunnybanks of the rivers and lakes.
-Dan John Croke retraced the journies of the Dan Croke Clan that had gone before him.
-The trip brought before him revealed beautiful mountains and wonderful rolling valleys.
+Daniel John Croke loved the high country Real Estate.
+Daniel Croke enjoyed the drive through the rolling countryside of the Canterbury region and was in awe of the large sprawling Canterbury Properties.
+Daniel Croke often found that “getting off the beaten track” by traversing the service roads of the Canterbury region opened a new world of scenic panoramas of sprawling farming properties trading in wine and the sunnybanks of the rivers and lakes.
+Dan John Croke retraced the journies of other members of Dan Croke’s family that had gone on trips here before him.
+The journey revealed beautiful mountains and wonderful rolling valleys.
 It was truly a fantastic experience on an amazing sunny day.
 The bus service run by Canterbury Wine Tours is a great experience.
 You tour four award winning properties in the Waipara Valley North of Christchurch.
 The service includes transport from your accommodation.
-If you like wineries you will find each Canterbury Property amazing and the service and value excellent.
+If you like wineries you will find each Canterbury Property amazing and the service and value were excellent.
 This was a fantastic part of the Daniel John Croke holiday.